White Creek Christian Academy Student Rules Full Steam & Sport students

 FULL STEAM AND SPORTS STUDENTS MUST GO BY DRESS CODE RULES- while representing White Creek Christian Academy.

-Early Arrival The school opens each morning at 8:00.
-If homeroom teacher hasn't arrived your student should go to the office until they arrive.
-Lockers or cubbies will be in your homerooms this year.
-Older PE students will have a locker in the gym for PE items.
+Early Arrival & Pickup: The school opens each morning at 8:00.
+If homeroom teacher hasn't arrived your student should go Ms. Joannas room or gym.
 Homeroom/first period starts at 8:10.
 Teachers like to begin promptly at 8:10 to make wise use of every minute, so please be on time.
 Thanks!

 Extra Curricular Activity- A student may participate in extra-curricular activities if they maintain at least an overall 'C' average in each subject, if they are dressed properly in WCCA dress code, and if they display good conduct.
 A student must be approved by the Administration before participating in any extra-curricular activities.